 "I'm guessing by this time you've already seen Mary?"

-Arthur is stricken by the mention of her name.
+Arthur appears stricken by the mention of her name.
 You then recall what he had written in his journal.

 "She's going to write you again," you say.
 "And when she does, she'll ask another favor of you.
-It'll be about her father."
+It's gonna be about her dad."

 You tighten your hold on your shawl as you solidify your bargaining chip.

-"If I'm wrong about that Mr. Morgan, then you can call me crazy."
+"If I'm wrong about that cowboy, then you can call me crazy."

 It could use some polishing, haha.
-Despite how little time I have to contribute I've enjoyed the spur of inspiration.
+Despite how little time I have to write I'm enjoying the spur of inspiration.
 It's been a much needed break from the dry material in academia and I can't wait to share this when it's ready.